maccinza/celery_experiments/README.md

 ### webserver
 This is a simple fastapi server with an endpoint that, upon request:
-   - Creates an array with integers from 1 to 80000;
-   - Shuffles the array;
-   - Sorts the array in place with a bubble sort implementation;
+   - Randomly choses a value between 180 and 210 seconds;
+   - Sleeps for that amount of seconds;
-   - Inserts a record containing the id, running time in seconds and the array into a sqlite database;
+   - Inserts a record containing the id, the sleep time in seconds and total request time in secods;
    - Returns an http response containing the same data from the previous step;

 ### utils
 This is a package with some utilities such as a small client to request data from the webserver, logging configuration and helper functions.

-### sortinator
+### waitinator
 This is a celery application configured with 2 queues, a producer and the consumer implementations.
 The consumer implements 2 different types of tasks:
    - `waitinate`: this task fires up a request to the webserver, parses the response, inserts a record into an sqlite database and returns a dictionary with collected data and measurements;